onedit/onecore/README.md

 ![litescene-screenshot.png](litescene-screenshot.png "LiteScene")

-### WebGLStudio ###
+### OnEdit ###

-Litescene has been created to work together with [WebGLStudio](https://webglstudio.org), an open source online 3D editor.
+OneCore has been created to work together with [WebGLStudio](https://webglstudio.org), an open source online 3D editor.
-From WebGLStudio you can export the JSON file containing all the info and use it in your LiteScene.
+From OnEdit you can export the JSON file containing all the info and use it in your OneCore.

 ### Usage ###